Madejski Stadium Like?

 |What Is It Like For Visiting Supporters?|

-end of the stadium, in the South Stand, where up to
+stadium, in the South Stand, where up to 4,300 can be

-allocation is 2,100).
-The facilities in this stand are
+2,100).
+The facilities in this stand are good with

-good with plenty of leg room and the views of the
+plenty of leg room and the views of the pitch are

-pitch are superb, as there is good height between
+superb, as there is good height between rows.
+Away

-rows.
-Away fans can really make some noise in this
+fans can really make some noise in this stand, so make

-stand, so make the most of it.
-The atmosphere is also
+the most of it.
+The atmosphere is also boosted by a

-the stadium is by ticket only and if tickets are still
+is by ticket only and if tickets are still available

-available for away supporters then they can purchase
+for away supporters then they can purchase them on the

-them on the day at the South Stand ticket office
+day at the South Stand ticket office located between

-located between gates 9 & 10.
-You enter the
+gates 9 & 10.
+You enter the stadium by inserting

 I first visited this stadium shortly after it opened and then a few times in recent seasons.
 When I first went in 1998 I truly believed that it was a fantastic stadium.
 Subsequently after going back and with a number of other new stadiums being built during that time, the Madejski seems just like another nice functional ground.
 Considering that as it also lacks character and that essential 'wow' factor and coupled with the fact that there are few facilities around the stadium such as pubs for away fans, then there is not a lot to 'write home about'.
 Add to that, that the security staff outside the away entrance seem to be rather over the top which sets the tone of the visit.
 I have also received reports of fans not being admitted into the away section for being (in the opinion of the stewards) 'too drunk'.